USAID – Food Security

 Since the narrative revolves around an African farmer, we did a lot of research into the visual culture of that part of the world—everything from the dwelling style, clothing, textures, and patterns to the farming landscapes unique to this region.

 We wanted to avoid the trappings of the stereotypical portrayals of rural Africa—Instead, we wanted to focus on bold lines, colorful patterns, and strong angles.
-We chose to visualize this narrative in a more stylized, graphic treatment.
+As a motion graphics agency, we chose to visualize this narrative in a more stylized, graphic treatment.

 Our inspiration came from many places, but mainly by looking at tons of 5th century BC terracotta figures to get a feel for their bold, smooth lines.
 We pored over other styles of African art and mixed that aesthetic with sort of a graphic minimalism.